brentyi/tensorf-jax/README.md

 ## Differences from the PyTorch implementation

-We're currently able to get reasonable performance (30+ train set PSNR in ~1 minute, 35+ after 30k iterations), but things aren't totally matched to the official implementation:
+Things aren't totally matched to the official implementation:

 - The official implementation relies heavily on masking operations to improve runtime (for example, by using a weight threshold for sampled points).
 These